JeeYounNoh/-SKCC_finaltest_2nd_NohJeeYoun/part2.md

 3. The solution table should have all of the data from the customer table, with the addition of the letter ‘A’  to the existing id values to make them unique

 [Make Table]
-A) create external table customer9 ( id int, fname string, lname string, address string, city string, state string, zip string, birthday string) ROW FORMAT DELIMITED FIELDS TERMINATED BY '\t'
+create external table customer9 ( id int, fname string, lname string, address string, city string, state string, zip string, birthday string) ROW FORMAT DELIMITED FIELDS TERMINATED BY '\t'
 LOCATION "/user/exam/Problem9/customer";

 [Excute Query]
-A) create table solution9 as select concat("A", cast(id as string)) as id, fname, lname, address, city, state, zip, birthday from customer9;
+create table solution9 as select concat("A", cast(id as string)) as id, fname, lname, address, city, state, zip, birthday from customer9;

 [Review]
-A) select * from solution9 limit 10;
+select * from solution9 limit 10;

 Incident 10